amazon-ion/ion-docs/cookbook.md

 cookbook.
 Code such as this will be replaced by a method with an empty (but implied) implementation.

+### Java

+Import statements for classes internal to the Ion library or to `java.lang` are omitted.
+Other external classes will either be first referenced by their fully-qualified names, or will be preceded by an import statement.
+Import statements have global scope.

 * * *

 ## Getting started